SongFGH/bi-tbcnn/README.md

 mergesort
 ```

+Note.
+You can add more algorithm names.
+In the NL4SE paper, we used 6 algorithms, included in the `all.algo` file.
+You can replace
+`algorithm.name` with `all.algo`.

 ### `language.name`: names of programming languages
 ```
 java .java
 cpp .cpp
 ```
+*Note* You can add more programming languages.
+In the NL4SE paper, we used just C++ and Java.
+Other programming languages are included in the `all.lang` file.
+You can replace `language.name` with `all.lang`.

 ### `config.json`: configuration of the Github API, please subsitute it with your own username and access token.
 ```